 Understanding of the forces driving change in each of the six cities (and in cities in general), with a focus on how these forces will interact with formality and informality to shape the future of the city.

-Surface and encourage innovations that will help cities build on the strengths of the informal city to achieve a more inclusive and resilient future.
+Developing and supporting innovations that will help cities build on the strengths of the informal city to achieve a more inclusive and resilient future.
 Using the possible futures scenarios developed earlier, produce real innovations to put forward for funding from the Rockefeller Foundation.
 All six cities’ innovations have been awarded their full grant, many of which are underway already.